The Baby Race Nobody Wins — Modern Paraphrase | fresh.bible

 "May the Lord add to me another son."

 After years of emptiness, years of watching, years of trying every strategy she could think of — God moved.
-Not on her timeline.
+Not on his timeline.
 Not through her schemes.
 On his own terms and in his own moment.
-And the son she bore? would become one of the most important figures in all of .
+And the son she bore?
+Joseph would become one of the most important figures in all of .
 She couldn't have known that.
 She just knew the waiting was finally over.

 Sometimes the thing you've been aching for arrives not because you finally figured out how to make it happen, but because God decided it was time.